 .
 The technical papers are judged and scored on the following criteria:

-- Subject of paper must have a significant impact on rapid prototyping or additive manufacturing
+- Subject of paper must have a significant impact on additive manufacturing/3D printing.

 A review committee comprised of members of the RTAM Community will determine the award winner.
 Only papers accepted for presentation at SME's RAPID Conference & Exposition, with a completed/signed reprint form, will be considered for the award.
 PowerPoint presentations are not eligible.